vhscom/after-dark/docs/content/feature/custom-homepage.md

   thumbs = ["fill", "400x400"]
 ```

-Valid options are `fit`, `resize` and `fill`, and image dimensions may be omitted for a 4x3 aspect ratio thumbnail.
+Valid image processing options are `fit`, `resize` and `fill`, and image dimensions may be omitted for a 4x3 aspect ratio thumbnail.